mvstermind/li-nes/README.md

 This took: 0.0023s
 ```

+**Bam!** There you have it—line counts faster than a lightning bolt! ⚡

-## License
+## License 📜

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**, so you can use it freely while still feeling like the speedster you are. 🏁

-## Contributing
+## Contributing - Join the Speed Team! 🏎️

-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
+Got an idea to make this line counter even faster?
+Or maybe you found a bug that needs squashing?
+We’d love to have you on board!
+Fork the repo, put on your racing helmet, and submit a pull request.
+Together, we’ll make the world a faster place! 🏆